Altinn/altinn-studio-docs/content/events/_index.en.md

 {{% notice warning  %}}
 This section of the documentation is a work in progress.
-Be adviced there might be  missing or partial documentation related to some sections.
+There are sections with missing or only partial documentation.
 {{% /notice %}}